 Missouri Butterfly Exhibit Grand Opening is October 7, 2025.

-In the meantime, for more information and images of the Butterfly Project, please contact me directly.
-I am a licensed taxidermist and create artistic taxidermy work for collections, exhibits, and brands.
+If you are interested in commissioning a Butterfly Project, please contact me directly.
+I am a licensed taxidermist and create artistic taxidermy work for private and public collections, educational exhibits, and commercial spaces.

 Each taxidermy project is meticulously documented for my own records as well as for the client’s records.
 This makes it easier for future conservation work and repairs later down the line, if need be.
 These two images (to the right) are excerpts from my latest butterfly exhibit taxidermy document.
 My documents include a taxidermy sheet with all taxidermy species’ information and any chemicals or adhesives used.
 I also like giving the client images and anecdotes of my process from start to finish.